FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/build-and-commit-model/readme.md

 ## Configuration

-Configurations related to UniConfig transactions is placed in the 'config/lighty-uniconfig-config.json' file under 'transactions' container.
+Configuration related to UniConfig transactions is placed in the 'config/lighty-uniconfig-config.json' file under 'transactions' container.
 Note that build-and-commit model is enabled if 'uniconfigTransactionEnabled' is set to 'true' value (default value).